mk-fg/games/stellaris/tech-tier-numbers-on-laser-icons/README.txt

 [h1]Moar.
 MOAR!
 MOOOAAAARRRR!!!![/h1]

-There is also a [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1527522376]Tech Tier Numbers on Tech Icons[/url] mod that also adds such numbers to shields, thrusters, farm/mine/lab tiers, and many other things.
+There is also a [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1527522376]Tech Tier Numbers on Tech Icons[/url] mod that adds such numbers to shields, thrusters, farm/mine/lab tiers, and many other things in additon to laser techs.
 No need to use this mod with that one, as they both include same icons for lasers.